RucksackWeb/rucksack/README.md

 ## Acknowledgments

 * We utilized product images and information from [Uncrate.com](https://uncrate.com/).

-Header photo by Sean Stratton on Unsplash.
+* Credit for Header photo to Sean Stratton on Unsplash.

-Seasonal Advertisement photo by MILKOVÍ on Unsplash.
+* Creidt to Seasonal Advertisement photo to Ivana Cajina on Unsplash.

-Newsletter banner photo by Mathyas Kurmann on Unsplash.
+* Credit to Newsletter banner photo to Mathyas Kurmann on Unsplash.

+* CSS reset hosted at http://meyerweb.com/eric/tools/css/reset/

+* Icons provided by Icomoon.io